 Our exact schedule will be determined according to the whole group’s photographic objectives and the weather.
 We keep a flexible itinerary to accommodate this.
 We will spend the workshop instructing and shooting, often from before dawn until after dark.
 At some point during the weekend the tutors will give a lecture on their photographic ability and how you can apply their systems and vision to develop your own unique style.

-Option 1 - Queenstown to Invercargill: We will meet the group at Queenstown Airport at the start of the workshop and provide transport to the whole workshop and return you to Queenstown at the end of the tour to meet with connecting flight to the main cities.
+Option 1 - Queenstown to Invercargill: We will meet the group at early in Queenstown (hotel pickup) at the start of the tour and provide transport to the whole tour.
+The tour will finish at Invercargill Airport at the end of the tour to meet with connecting flight to the main cities.